HPDiddy/GNP-AutoDeploy/README.md

 - curl
 - A running prometheus instance
 - Linux server with amd64 architecture
-# Node_Exporter will auto start after executing my script!
+# Node_Exporter will auto start after executing the script!